 A New Approach to Brain Health Disorders

 Sage is developing novel drug candidates with the potential to transform the lives of people with brain health disorders.
-We continue to advance an industry-leading neuroactive steroid pipeline that includes:
+We continue to advance a neuroactive steroid pipeline that includes:

-• ZURZUVAE™ (zuranolone) CIV, in collaboration with Biogen, the first and only oral, 14-day treatment approved for adults with postpartum depression
+• ZURZUVAE® (zuranolone) CIV, in collaboration with Biogen, the first and only oral, 14-day treatment approved for adults with postpartum depression

 • ZULRESSO® (brexanolone) CIV, the first treatment approved in the United States for patients 15 years and older with postpartum depression